sylvainwhite/sylvain-white-dev/_posts/2020-12-02-unicodeUtf8.md

             | 1110xxxx | Beginning of 3 byte character |
             | 11110xxx | Beginning of 4 byte character |

-            * UTF-8 doesn't have big/little endian since it is based on single byte
+            * UTF-8 doesn't have big/little endian since it is based on individual bytes
             * But UTF-16 has the big/little endian problem!
 See [[web](https://www.w3.org/International/questions/qa-byte-order-mark#){:target="_blank"}]

 <br/>
 #### Encoding and the web

-* HTML file: Chicken and egg problem
+* HTML file: Chicken and egg problem from Joel Spolsky's blog [[web](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/){:target="_blank"}]
     > How can you read the HTML file until you know what encoding it’s in?

+   * It is not a large problem since almost all web pages use UTF-8.
+But still...

     > Luckily, almost every encoding in common use does the same thing with characters between 32 and 127, so you can always get this far on the HTML page without starting to use funny letters: